KinWaiCheuk/nnAudio/README.md

 **version 0.1.2.dev3**: Add `win_length` to `STFT` so that it has the same funcationality as librosa.

 **version 0.1.2.dev2**: Fix bugs where the inverse cannot be done using GPU.
-And add a seperated `iSTFT` layer class
+And add a separated `iSTFT` layer class

 **version 0.1.2.dev1**: Add Inverse STFT and Griffin-Lim.
 They are still under development, please use with care.